 Being hit from behind by another vehicle can cause extreme damage both to the vehicle and the occupants.
 Rear-end crashes are one of the most common crashes and contribute to an average of 2.5 million vehicle accidents each year.
 According to the National Highway Traffic Safety Association, a rear-end collision happens every 8 seconds in the U.S. and is the third largest cause of vehicle accidents.

-Rosenfeld Injury Lawyers is familiar with Chicago rear-end car accidents and can assist you with obtaining the compensation you are entitled to for your injuries.
+Rosenfeld Injury Lawyers LLC is familiar with Chicago rear-end car accidents and can assist you with obtaining the compensation you are entitled to for your injuries.
 As with all of our auto accident cases, our services are completely free if we are unable to recover compensation for you.
 Complete our online case intake form to discuss your case with a Chicago rear-end car crash lawyer without any cost or obligation.

 Illinois Law On Tailgating